-The Galapagos Islands are a world class destination for underwater wildlife lovers, and the best news is that you don’t even need to be a diver to see the best of the action!
-Galapagos Snorkeling gets you up close to playful sealions, chilled out turtles, tame sharks, and even penguins, so get your snorkel, mask and fins at the ready, and let’s jump right in!
+The Galapagos Islands are a world class destination for underwater wildlife lovers.
+The good news is that you don’t even need to be a diver to see the best of the action!
+Galapagos Snorkeling gets you right into the thick of the action, up close to everything.
+Snorkel in spectacular volcanic calderas and crystalline waters.
+Enjoy snorkeling with playful Galapagos sealions, chilled out turtles, tame sharks, and even penguins!
+Galapagos snorkeling is full of surprises.
+So get your snorkel, mask and fins at the ready, and let’s jump right in!

-Read on to learn where to find the best Galapagos snorkeling sites, which Galapagos animals you can expect to find, as well as heaps of useful snorkeling tips and tricks.
+Read on to learn everything you need to know about Galapagos snorkeling.
+Which Galapagos animals can you find underwater?
+Where are all the best Galapagos snorkeling sites?
+Plus heaps of useful snorkeling tips and tricks.

-You’ll find spectacular Galapagos snorkeling sites on most of the different islands of the Archipelago, but of course some will get your heart racing more than others, so here is a quick guide to some of our favorites.
+ou’ll find spectacular Galapagos snorkeling sites on most of the different islands of the Archipelago.
+But of course some will get your heart racing more than others.
+Keep reading for a guide to our favorite snorkeling sites at Galapagos.